thought-machine/aws-service-quotas-exporter/README.md

 support plan][3], required by the [AWS Support API][4] (AWS Trusted Advisor).
 This exporter also provides some metrics that are not available via the AWS Trusted Advisor, such as "rules per security group" and "spot instance requests".
+Other metrics exported through other AWS APIs can also be integrated with minimal effort, an example of such is "available IPs per subnet" as seen in //service_quotas/ec2_limits.go.

 # Metrics

-There are 5 metrics exposed:
+There are 6 metrics exposed:

 1. Rules per security group
 ```